-The Annual General Meeting of Shareholders of AB "Rokiškio sūris", held on April 30, 2019, approved the audited consolidated and Company's financial statements for 2018 and the Company's profit allocation for 2018.
-Dividends totaled EUR 3,506,165.30 or EUR 0.10 per ordinary registered share.
+The Ordinary General Meeting of Shareholders of AB Rokiškio sūris held on 30 April 2020 approved the audited consolidated and the Company's set of financial statements for 2019 and the distribution of the Company's profit for 2019.
+EUR 3,500,669.60 or EUR 0.10 per ordinary registered share was allocated for dividends.